collabscore/documents/case-music-infoset.md

 ## Benefit 4: better semantics

-In principle, if we can
+In principle, if we can "view" a score content as an instance of a well-defined data model, nothing can prevent from defining operations of various kinds, at an abstrdat, ideally declarative level.
+This is the approach followed in [time series modelling][2] which proposes a query langugage, but can be declined for other situations.

 ### In summary: the case for a music notation info set, and its impact for linked data

 In a project that aims at producing "semantic" data in order to link this data with other sources (annotations), I think it is worth trying to